jonaskjoller/brochmand/README.md

 *split_ss_winter*: Divides Sabbati Sanctificatio - Winter part into individual Sundays and Feastdays with an epistle- and gospel-sermon for each day including a prayer, and then separates the prayer, epistle-sermon and gospel-sermon out into individual folders.

-*generate_stopwords.py*: Generates a stopword list based on two parameters.
-1. Word forms occurring in more than x% of individual documents.
-2. Word forms occurring y times or less in entire corpus.
-These parameters are based on the article by David Mimno on computational historiography: David Mimno.
-2012.
-Computational historiography: Data mining in a century of classics journals.
-J. Comput.
-Cult.
-Herit.
-5, 1, Article 3 (April 2012), 19 pages.
-DOI:https://doi.org/10.1145/2160165.2160168.
-(3:4).
-In order to run properly it assumes the existence of a single .txt-file containing your entire corpus, a subfolder containing a .txt-file for each individual document in your corpus, and that you run the program in the same folder which contains the single-file corpus.

 *stopword_20p-10p.py*: Generates a stopword list based on the 20 percent most frequently and 10 percent least frequently occurring word forms.
 Requires you to be in the same directory as the main text file.

 *stopword_1p-10p.py*: Generates a stopword list based on the 1 percent most frequently and 10 percent least frequently occurring word forms.
 Requires you to be in the same directory as the main text file.